teekaytech/Scraper/README.md

 # Web-Scraper - Ruby Capstone Project

 This project aims to develop a Web Scraper using Ruby.
 It is a capstone project that marks the completion of Ruby module in Microverse technical curriculum.
-The full project specification can be found [here](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)
+The full project specification can be found [here].(https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)

 ## Built with
   * Ruby
-  * Nokogiri
+  * Nokogiri gem
   * Linter (Stickler, Rubocop)
-  * Httparty
+  * Httparty gem
-  * VS Code
+  * Rspec gem

 ## Getting Started